Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic utr [-h] [--annotation_folder ANNOTATION_FOLDER]
                          [--TSS_folder TSS_FOLDER]
                          [--transcript_assembly_folder TRANSCRIPT_ASSEMBLY_FOLDER]
                          [--terminator_folder TERMINATOR_FOLDER] [--TSS_source]
                          [--base_5UTR BASE_5UTR] [--UTR_length UTR_LENGTH]
                          [--base_3UTR BASE_3UTR]
                          [--terminator_fuzzy TERMINATOR_FUZZY]
+                         [--fuzzy_3utr FUZZY_3UTR] [--fuzzy_5utr FUZZY_5UTR]
                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
                             The path of genome annotation gff folder.
       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
                             The path of TSS folder.
       --transcript_assembly_folder TRANSCRIPT_ASSEMBLY_FOLDER, -a TRANSCRIPT_ASSEMBLY_FOLDER
                             The path of transcriptome assembly folder.
       --terminator_folder TERMINATOR_FOLDER, -e TERMINATOR_FOLDER
                             If you want to add the information of terminator, you can assign the path of terminator folder here.
       --TSS_source, -s      If you generate TSS which is not from ANNOgesic, please turn it on.
 Default is True(ANNOgesic).
       --base_5UTR BASE_5UTR, -b5 BASE_5UTR
                             Which information that you want to use for generating 5'UTR.
 TSS/transcript/both.
 Default is both.
       --UTR_length UTR_LENGTH, -l UTR_LENGTH
                             The maximum length of UTR.
 Default is 300.
       --base_3UTR BASE_3UTR, -b3 BASE_3UTR
                             Which information that you want to use for generating 3'UTR. transcript/terminantor/both.
 Default is
                             transcript.
       --terminator_fuzzy TERMINATOR_FUZZY, -f TERMINATOR_FUZZY
                             This is only for --base_3UTR which assigned by "transcript" or "both".
 If the distance(nucleotides)
                             between terminator and the end of transcript lower than this value, it will assign the terminator associated with the 3'UTR.
 Default is 30.
+      --fuzzy_3utr FUZZY_3UTR, -f3 FUZZY_3UTR
+                            If --base_3UTR includes transcript, please assign the fuzzy of 3'UTR.
+Default is 10 nucleotides.
+      --fuzzy_5utr FUZZY_5UTR, -f5 FUZZY_5UTR
+                            If --base_5UTR includes transcript, please assign the fuzzy of 5'UTR.
+Default is 5 nucleotides.

 - Output files